Saturday, 30 October 2021

 Talking of machines, it soon became apparent in response to Henry’s internal question ‘Where am I?’ that he was simply looking straight ahead at a blue loading circle.
 It wasn't a tunnel.
 It was like a graphic with a number at the centre.
 And that loading circle was showing a gradual loading in terms of percentage.
 And at that moment it had already reached 3%.
 So, Henry continued to watch the slow loading as there was nothing else he could do and he was not distracted by any bodily needs, not having a body of any kind.
 There was no pain, but there was no pleasure either.
 And his next question was ‘What will happen when the loading circle reaches 100%?’.
 So he waited.
 And he waited.
 And he waited.
 Hours passed.
 Days seemed to pass although there were no days, there was just the white light and the circle showing how far the loading had got.
 A strange side-effect of not having a body was that he felt little guilt or fear.
 He was not in pain.

 There were other questions, of course.
 Someone must have set up the specifics of this afterlife.
 Henry supposed that it was orchestrated by some kind of god.
 Some misled author of it all.
 In the centre of the circle was the number and a percentage sign.
 It had reached 5% a week or so later.
 Maybe it was a week, it was hard to tell.
 The trouble was that the filling of the circle seemed to be slowing down.
 Whenever a percentage point was reached, Henry’s heart would leap.
 Not that he had a heart, but he would become mentally excited and think the circle was suddenly going to move.
 As he was watching this scene for days and weeks and months then, obviously, he began to think about other things.
 The trouble was that the only input he had going into him was the circle and this seemed to be taking a percentage point about once a week.
-And after the first few months it slowed down either further.
+And after the first few months it slowed down even further.

 Loading circle